torosent/dtsdocs/docs/index.md

 ## What is Azure Durable?

-Azure Durable is an umbrella term for Microsoft's durable execution platform, which includes:
+Azure Durable is Microsoft's durable execution platform:

 | Component | Description | Best For |
 |-----------|-------------|----------|